-Enjun DU is currently a Visiting Research Student at the Big Data Institute (BDI) Lab, The Hong Kong University of Science and Technology (Guangzhou) (HKUST GZ), supervised by Prof. Yongqi ZHANG.
-He is a final-year undergraduate student at Graph Data Intelligence (GDI) Lab, Beijing Institute of Technology (BIT), supervised by Prof. Rong-Hua LI.
-His research interests lie in Large Language Models and Data Mining.
+I am currently a Visiting Research Student at the Big Data Institute (BDI) Lab, The Hong Kong University of Science and Technology (Guangzhou) (HKUST GZ), supervised by Prof. Yongqi Zhang.
+I am also a final-year undergraduate student at the Graph Data Intelligence (GDI) Lab, Beijing Institute of Technology (BIT), supervised by Prof. Rong-Hua Li.
+My research interests lie in Large Language Models and Data Mining.

 Email: enjundu.cs@gmail.com